 A number of signals predicted by the model are reminiscent of those found in related seesaw models like the Type-III seesaw and the $d=9$ models~\cite{Kumericki:2012bh,Picek:2009is}.
-The branching fractions for lepton-number violating like-sign dilepton events is comparable to that found in the Type-III seesaw~\cite{delAguila:2008cj}, though the details of the events are different.
-In our analysis we discuss differences between the models and indicate strategies for searching for the exotic fermions; for example, the present model predicts lepton-number violating events like $\ell^\pm\ell^\pm W^\mp W^\mp$ but not $\ell^\pm\ell^\pm W^\mp Z$, which is opposite to that expected in the Type-III case~\cite{delAguila:2008cj} and the $d=9$ model of Ref.~\cite{Kumericki:2012bh}.
+However, the branching fractions for lepton-number violating like-sign dilepton events is suppressed relative to that found in the Type-III seesaw~\cite{delAguila:2008cj}.
+In our analysis we discuss differences between the models and indicate strategies for searching for the exotic fermions; for example, the present model predicts an unobservable rate for lepton-number violating events like $\ell^\pm\ell^\pm W^\mp W^\mp$, whereas events like $\ell^\pm\ell^\pm W^\mp Z$ are expected in both the Type-III case~\cite{delAguila:2008cj} and the $d=9$ model of Ref.~\cite{Kumericki:2012bh}.
 Such events, and others that we outline, lead to a host of multi-lepton final states.
 We shall see that the model also predicts a doubly-charged fermion that can be discovered at the 5$\sigma$ level for masses approaching the TeV scale in optimistic cases.

 In our presentation we make efforts to follow the structure of Refs.~\cite{Kumericki:2012bh} and~\cite{Picek:2009is}, which detail the collider phenomenology of related exotic fermions, to allow for easier comparison.
 As shall be evident during our analysis, there are aspects of our work that are relevant for the related models.
-In a partner paper we shall present a detailed comparative analysis of the exotic fermions appearing in the models with $d\le9$, including the triplets $\f\sim(1,3,2)$, which appear in the $d=7$ model~\cite{Babu:2009aq},\footnote{To date the collider phenomenology of these states have not been studied within the context of the $d=7$ model.
+Our results suggest it would be interesting to undertake a detailed comparative analysis of the exotic fermions appearing in the models with $d\le9$, including the triplets $\f\sim(1,3,2)$, which appear in the $d=7$ model~\cite{Babu:2009aq},\footnote{To date the collider phenomenology of these states have not been studied within the context of the $d=7$ model.
 A study of the bounds from flavor changing processes appeared in Ref.~\cite{Liao:2010rx}, and they were studied in different contexts in Ref.~\cite{DelNobile:2009st}.} and the quintuplet fermions from the alternative $d=9$ models~\cite{Kumericki:2012bh,Picek:2009is}.